kubenav/docs/docs/index.md

   <img src="https://raw.githubusercontent.com/kubenav/kubenav/master/utils/assets/github-logo.png" width="200" />
   <br><br>

-  <b>kubenav</b> is the navigator for your <b>Kubernetes</b> clusters right in your pocket. kubenav is a <b>mobile and desktop</b> app to manage Kubernetes clusters and to get an overview of the status of your resources.
+  <b>kubenav</b> is the navigator for your <b>Kubernetes</b> clusters right in your pocket. kubenav is a <b>mobile, desktop and web</b> app to manage Kubernetes clusters and to get an overview of the status of your resources.

   <p>
     <a href="https://apps.apple.com/us/app/kubenav/id1494512160" target="_blank"><img class="app-badges" src="https://raw.githubusercontent.com/kubenav/kubenav/master/utils/assets/app-store-badge.png"></a>